CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

     WARNING: this will be slower than running natively on MPS.
     ```

-The lstein branch includes this fix in
+This fork already includes a fix for this in
 [environment-mac.yaml](https://github.com/lstein/stable-diffusion/blob/main/environment-mac.yaml).

 ---